oj713/brickman-walkthrough/README.md

   # remove this line to treat month as continuous ~ requires changes to get_predictions()
   mutate(MONTH = as.factor(MONTH))

-# input dataset for model
+# input dataset for workflow
 model_data
 ```